 The Gerald R. Ford International Airport (GFIA, or GRR as it is known locally) became home to an impressive art collection as part of its commitment to highlight and support the thriving art culture in the Grand Rapids area.

-Jason Quigno's sculpture Aankobiisinging Eshki-kakamigak" / “Connection to Creationan Anishinaabe artist is on display in the airport's mail lobby.
+Jason Quigno's 9-foot-tall stone sculpture, representing Anishinaabek culture, is on display in the airport's main lobby.

 Celebrating Michigan’s native peoples

-The 9-foot-tall sculpture weighs 5,000 pounds and was installed in April on a pedestal in the main lobby.
+In 2021 a stone sculpture was installed as part of the program.
+The 9-foot-tall Aankobiisinging Eshki-kakamigak, or Connection to Creation, by Anishinaabe artist Jason Quigno, sits on a pedestal in the main lobby.
 Carved from black granite and Indiana limestone, it celebrates the rich culture and history of native peoples in West Michigan.

 The base features a turtle with Anishinaabe floral design representing the four cardinal directions.
 On top of the turtle’s shell sits a second feature of fire and flames flowing upward in a spiral pattern suggesting smoke.
 The pinnacle features four eagles with their mouths slightly open.